-Imminent heart attack can be missed by ER doctor when it comes to your chest pain.
+Imminent heart attack can be missed by ER doctors when it comes to your chest pain.

 The ER doctor may misdiagnose your chest pain as GERD or acid reflux.

 My mother went into the ER with chest pain and shortness of breath, and the ER doctor thought it was GERD after the second troponin test (like the first) came back normal.

 A heart attack releases troponins – a protein that leaks from injured cardiac tissue – into the bloodstream.

 He actually told my mother, “I don’t think you have a heart problem.
 This has a GI flavor to it.”
 Yes, exact words.

 The ER doctor prescribed Prilosec, a heartburn drug.
 Less than 48 hours later, my mother was undergoing quintuple bypass surgery.

 What on earth happened?